-Bridges to Housing
+Pathways to Housing

-United Way of Northern California has a fiscal sponsorship agreement with Bridges to Housing, an organization that raises and manages funds to supplement homeless citizens in the Redding area as they move off the streets.
-Bridges to Housing seeks to address a significant obstacle in helping those who are chronically homeless – ensuring funds are immediately available to help move individuals off the street at the same time those individuals are ready to change their circumstances.
+United Way of Northern California has a fiscal sponsorship agreement with Pathways to Housing, an organization that raises and manages funds to supplement homeless citizens in the Redding area as they move off the streets.
+Pathways to Housing seeks to address a significant obstacle in helping those who are chronically homeless – ensuring funds are immediately available to help move individuals off the street at the same time those individuals are ready to change their circumstances.